RascalSoftware/RAT/docs/source/ADR.rst

 MATLAB Engine pointer which can be referenced to a feval() command to exercise in MATLAB workspace.
 This feature helps us exercise user’s scripts and get them back to C++.
-The problem with this approach is that MATLAB Coder is internally embedded with MATLAB Data array and t\ *hese classes are really bad when we include engine.h as a header in our C++.*
+The problem with this approach is that MATLAB Coder is internally embedded with MATLAB Data array and *these classes are really bad when we include engine.h as a header in our C++.*
 A total week of trying to make it work in multiple only concluded that the approach is impossible.